Sam Bankman-Fried in talks to resolve bail dispute, lawyer says

-NEW YORK - Sam Bankman-Fried is in talks with US prosecutors to resolve a dispute over the FTX cryptocurrency exchange founder’s bail conditions, his lawyer said on Thursday.
+NEW YORK – FTX cryptocurrency exchange founder Sam Bankman-Fried is in talks with United States prosecutors to resolve a dispute over his bail conditions, his lawyer said on Thursday.

 His lawyers had previously countered that he had contacted current executives at the now-bankrupt exchange to offer “assistance” and not to interfere, and so the additional bail condition was not needed.